janithmohottige/theft-detection-clstm/README.md

 ## Predition_RealTime.py - Giving realtime predictions for a camera feed

-## Prediction_code.py - Giving predictions using videos in local commputer
+## Prediction_code.py - Giving predictions using videos in local computer

 ## tf_to_tflite.py - Converting saved Tensorflow model to Tensorflow Lite model in order to make it possible to run on Raspberry Pi